UK's May seeks changes to Brexit deal as EU stands firm

 May has backed a proposal calling for the backstop to be replaced by "alternative arrangements," and has called on all lawmakers from her Conservative Party to support it.

-International Trade Secretary Liam Fox told the BBC on Tuesday the amendment offered the best chance for Britain to avoid leaving the EU without a deal on future relations.
+International Trade Secretary Liam Fox said the amendment offered the best chance for Britain to avoid leaving the EU without a deal on future relations.

-"I think we should send the prime minister back to Brussels with a strong mandate to be able to say 'If you compromise with us on this one issue, on the backstop, we would be able to a get an agreement' — an agreement that is almost there," he told the BBC.
+"I think we should send the prime minister back to Brussels with a strong mandate to be able to say 'If you compromise with us on this one issue, on the backstop, we would be able to a get an agreement,'" he told the BBC.

 But it's far from certain the amendment can win support from a majority in the House of Commons.
-And the EU is adamant that the legally binding withdrawal agreement cannot be renegotiated.
+And the EU insists the legally binding withdrawal agreement cannot be renegotiated.

 Ireland's European Affairs Minister, Helen McEntee, said British politicians needed to show "a bit of realism."